 - One of the longest track record in the industry.

-- Well capitalized with over $50 million raised so far.
+- Well capitalized with over $355 million in funding raised so far in 8 rounds.

 - Allows non-accredited investors to diversify into commercial real estate deals previously unobtainable by common retail investors.

-- Still a relatively new space with less than a 10 year track record
+- Somewhat of a new space with a 10 year track record versus multi decade.

 - A rising interest rate environment may put a damper on property prices in the short run, but should raise yields in the long run as rising interest rates is a long-term sign for strong demand.

 The inspiration for founders (and brothers) Ben and Dan Miller was to open up real estate investing to ordinary people and to give them a chance to own a piece of property in their communities.
-Their father was a major real estate investor, so they’ve grown up with real estate in their blood.
+Their father was a major real estate investor.
+Thus, the Miller co-founders have grown up with real estate in their blood.

 Fundrise Funding History Details

-In early 2017 and 2H2018, Fundrise also raised ~$14 million from existing Fundrise investors through an “Internet Public Offering,” bringing total funds raised to over $60 million.
-They are well capitalized to continue growing in 2019 and beyond.
+In early 2017, 2018, and 2019, Fundrise also raised over $14 million in funding from existing Fundrise investors through an “Internet Public Offering,” bringing total funds raised to over $60 million.

 Fundrise Management Team